 Unfortunately, students are increasingly being targeted by money-related scams.
 A scenario that is becoming more common is where a third party offers to pay a student's fees on their behalf at a discounted rate.
-There are no discount schemes at King’s, so if you receive any correspondence about discounted fees then it is likely to be fake.
-Please ensure that you only pay your fees through a recognised method of payment; visit the Methods of payment webpage for more detailed information and options.
+There are no discount schemes at King’s, so if you receive any correspondence about discounted fees then it is likely to be fraudulent.